Kritz23/adv_mla_at1/README.md

 adv_mla_at1
 ==============================

-Project folder f for AT1 Adv MLA
+Project folder for AT1 Adv MLA

 Project Organization
 ------------